-If you are a history enthusiast, the Algarve has something for you!
-Most of the towns and cities developed from settlements that already existed when the Romans occupied the territory, over 2000 years ago.
+The Algarve has more than 3000 years of history.
+Most of the towns developed from settlements that already existed when the Romans occupied the territory.
 The origin of the name Algarve dates back to the early Middle Ages, when the Muslims occupied the region and called it ‘Al-Gharb’, meaning ‘the west’ in Arabic.
-Many places in the Algarve present a quite peculiar architecture, thanks to Arabian and medieval influences.
-You definitely have to visit Silves!
-Silves was the capital of Al-Gharb during the Moorish reign; therefore it possesses numerous examples of the Moorish architecture, as for instance its famous castle.
-Silves hosts a Medieval Festival every year, attracting thousands of visitors.
+Many places in the Algarve have quite a peculiar architecture, thanks to Arabic and medieval influences.

 Make sure to check out the Medieval town of Silves.
 It was the capital of Al-Gharb during the Moorish reign.
 Another highlight is to visit Sagres, which was long considered to be the end of the world.
 Visit the fortress of Sagres and imagine Henry the Navigator, a Portuguese prince from the 15th century, sitting on the cliffs and wondering if there was any land beyond the vast ocean.